ulilicht/Raumbar/README.md

 ## Installation

-Download the DMG installer for Mac.
+Download the DMG installer for Mac from the [releases page](https://github.com/ulilicht/Raumbar/releases).

 ## Development